shashankatthaluri/KL-Algorithm-project-report-/README.md

 - Check the References.bib file for full citations
 - Let me know if you have any other bandit questions!

-I performed this project under the supervision of  M.K.
-Hanwal from IIT Bombay, India.
+I performed this project under the supervision of  Prof. Manjesh.K.
+Hanawal from IIT Bombay, India.